-7.3.5 Municipal and Wholesale Water Provider Drought Contingency Plans
+7.2.5 Municipal and Wholesale Water Provider Drought Contingency Plans

 The TCEQ requires all retail public water suppliers serving 3,300 connections or more and wholesale public water providers to submit a drought contingency plan to prepare and respond to water shortages.
 The amended Title 30, Texas Administrative Code, Chapter 288 became effective on December 6, 2012 addressing TCEQ's guidelines and plan requirements.
-The forms for wholesale public water providers, retail public water suppliers and irrigation districts are available on the TCEQ's website.
+The forms for wholesale public water providers, retail public water suppliers and irrigation districts are available at: